Daffodil Days & Native Seed Giveaway

 Daffodil Days photo by Christopher Waters

-Every fall, Keep Oakland Beautiful provides up to 200 free daffodil bulbs—and now poppy seeds—to any group willing to plant them in visible locations on Oakland public property or school property, so long as the group agrees to maintain the site as an official Oakland Adopt-a-Spot.
+Every fall, Keep Oakland Beautiful provides up to 200 FREE daffodil bulbs, and native bulbs and seeds, to any group willing to plant them in visible locations on Oakland public property or school property, so long as the group agrees to maintain the site as an official Oakland Adopt a Spot.

 WHO should plant?